29 iconic Met Gala looks from the best-dressed guests since 1973

 The floor-length dress from Givenchy's Riccardo Tisci featured strategically placed jewels but was otherwise see-through.

-Beyoncé's stylist Ty Hunter says her 2015 gown was the heaviest to wear.
+Beyoncé's stylist Ty Hunter says her 2015 gown was the heaviest one to wear.

 "A lot of the rhinestones and gems, the rocky crystals, they were very heavy," he told Women's Wear Daily.
 "It looked like the lightest ones because she looked naked under it, but it was one of the heaviest."